Dog n Suds

 Dog n Suds is a midwestern United States-based chain of hot dog and root beer drive-in style eateries.
-The chain was started in 1953 and by the 1970s the franchise included over 650 restaurants across 38 states.
-In 2021, the brand continues to operate at approximately 15 locations and serves hamburgers, french fries and soft drinks.
+The chain started in 1953; by the 1970s the franchise included over 650 restaurants across 38 states.
+In 2021, the brand continues to operate at approximately 20 locations; the company serves hamburgers, french fries and soft drinks.

 History

-The first Dog n Suds was opened in 1953 in Champaign, Illinois, by Champaign High School music teachers James Griggs and Don Hamacher.
+The first Dog n Suds was opened in 1953 in Champaign, Illinois by Champaign High School music teachers James Griggs and Don Hamacher.
+According to Hamacher, he and Griggs asked an architect to draw up plans for a building, and the architect lettered into the sign: Dog n' Suds.
+When Hamacher asked him about it, the architect replied: "that's what you're selling", and that is the name they went with.
 The second restaurant was opened after the owners were paid to build another by a wealthy patron and from there the owners decided to create a franchise.
 A training center was established in Champaign, named "Rover College" after the dog on the restaurant signage.
 At its peak in 1968, the chain had about 650 restaurants.

-In the early 1970s Griggs sold his interest in the business and a few years later in 1974 the company was sold to Frostie Enterprises who owned the Frostie and Stewart's brands of root beer.
+In the early 1970s, Griggs sold his interest in the business and a few years later in 1974 the company was sold to Frostie Enterprises who owned the Frostie and Stewart's brands of root beer.

 In 1991, the VanDames purchased the Dog n Suds trademark and identity rights.
 In 2001, they created a new company, TK&C's LLC, to administer licensing rights for the brand.

+In popular culture

+On March 3, 1966, the newly opened Fred's Dog n Suds at the Candlestick Park Shopping Center in Jackson, Mississippi was completely destroyed by an F5 tornado during the 1966 Candlestick Park tornado outbreak.
+The story was spotlighted in a 2003 Storm Stories episode by the Weather Channel.

+The West Lafayette location was featured on an episode of the Big Ten Network's Campus Eats in 2018.